2020 Strategy Survey Preview

 - Does your institution offer a summer bridge program for select students?

-- If yes, how did you administer the 2017 Mindset Survey? (response options: First Year Experience/Seminar course; Other First Year Course; Email to students; Other)
+- How will you administer the 2020 Mindset Survey? (select all that apply: New Student Orientation; First Year Experience/Seminar course; Other First Year Course; Email to students; Other...)

 Credit Intensity/15 to Finish